-Each year, your employer sends a copy of your W-2 (Wage and Tax Statement) to Social Security.
-We compare your name and Social Security number on the W-2 with the information in our files.
-We add the earnings shown on the W-2 to your Social Security record.
+Each year your employer sends us a copy of your Form W-2 (Wage and Tax Statement).
+We compare your name and Social Security number on Form W-2 with the information in our records.
+We add the earnings shown on Form W-2 to your Social Security earnings record.

-Your name and the Social Security number on your Social Security card must match your employer's payroll records and W-2, so that we can credit your earnings to your record.
-You must make sure that both Social Security's records and your employer's records are correct.
-If your Social Security card is incorrect, contact any Social Security office to make changes.
-Check your W-2 form to make sure your employer's record is correct and, if it isn't, give your employer the accurate information.
+It is critical that your name and Social Security number on your Social Security card agree with your employer's payroll records and Form W-2 so that we can credit your earnings to your record.
+It is up to you to make sure that your Social Security records and your employer's records match.
+If your name or number on the Social Security card is incorrect, contact any Social Security office to make changes.
+Check your Form W-2 to make sure your employer's record is correct and, if it isn't, give your employer the accurate information.

-You also can check your earnings record on your Social Security Statement.
-The Statement is available online to workers age 18 and older.
-To review your Statement, go to www.socialsecurity.gov/myaccount and create an account.
+You can check your earnings record with a personal my Social Security account.
+To review your earnings, go to www.ssa.gov/myaccount and create an account.